Icinga/icinga2/doc/6-object-types.md

 ### <a id="objecttype-checkcommand-arguments"></a> CheckCommand Arguments

 Command arguments can be defined as key-value-pairs in the `arguments` dictionary.
-If the argument requires additional configuration for example a `description` attribute or an optional condition, the value can be defined as dictionary specifying additional options.
+If the argument requires additional configuration, for example a `description` attribute or an optional condition, the value can be defined as dictionary specifying additional options.